 Shanklin seafront (PO37 6BG) is packed full of amusements, activities, crazy golf and so much more!
 More>>>

 Enjoy the unique tranquillity of Shanklin Chine (PO37 6BW), the Isle of Wight's oldest tourist attraction, which first opened in 1817.
 This famous leafy gorge is much loved by poets, artists and writers.
-The winding woodland, with its steep sides is a magical place for rare plants, wildlife and enchanting waterfalls.
+The winding woodland, with its steep sides is a magical place for rare plants, wildlife and enchanting waterfalls and night-time illuminations.

 See also the remains of war time operation PLUTO, the pipeline that provided a supply line of fuel to the Normandy beaches during the Second World War.
 More>>>

 The famous Model Village in Godshill (PO38 3HH) is a 1/10th scale version of the village of Godshill and Shanklin Old Village and chine, two of the oldest tourist areas on the Isle of Wight.
 The houses are fantastic replicas of the real buildings, made with sand and cement so they weather as they age.
 They are thatched just like the real thing using authentic materials and methods.

 Like all good model villages Godshill has a brilliant model railway and even has a model village within the model village within the model village....
 More>>>